-Methods: Data on all 161 consecutive patients undergoing prostate biopsy in our institution between November 2017 and July 2019 were retrospectively collected.
-The patients were referred to biopsy due to elevated prostate-specific antigen (PSA) and/or abnormal digital rectal examination and/or at least one Prostate Imaging Reporting and Data System (PI-RADS) lesion score of $\geq$ 3 on multiparametric magnetic resonance imaging (mpMRI).
-We included patients with PSA levels $\leq$ 20 ng/ml and those with 8-12 core biopsies.
+Methods: Data on all 161 consecutive patients undergoing prostate biopsy at our institution between November 2017 and July 2019 were retrospectively collected.
+The patients were referred to biopsy due to elevated prostate-specific antigen (PSA) and/or abnormal digital rectal examination (DRE) and/or at least one Prostate Imaging Reporting and Data System (PI-RADS) lesion score of ≥3 on multiparametric magnetic resonance imaging (mpMRI).
+We included patients with PSA levels ≤20 ng/ml and those with 8-12 core biopsies.
 Histology results of SBs performed by in-bore MRGpB were compared to TRUS SBs.
 Chi-squared, Fischer's exact, and multivariate Pearson regression tests were used for statistical analysis (SPSS, IBM Corporation).

 Results: In total, 128 patients were eligible for analysis.
-Their median age was 68 years (interquartile range [IQR] 61.5-72), mean prostate size $55\pm29$ cc, and mean PSA and PSA density levels $7.6\pm3.5$ ng/ml and $0.18\pm0.13$ ng/ml/cc, respectively.
-Thirty-five patients (27.3%) had suspicious digital rectal examination findings.
+Their median age was 68 years (interquartile range [IQR] 61.5-72), mean prostate size 55±29 cc, and mean PSA and PSA density levels 7.6±3.5 ng/ml and 0.18±0.13 ng/ml/cc, respectively.
+Thirty-five patients (27.3%) had suspicious DRE findings.
 Both biopsy groups were similar for these parameters.
-Thirty-eight (62.3%) MRGpB patients had a previous biopsy vs. 5 (7.1%) TRUS-SB patients (p<0.0001).
+Thirty-eight (62.3%) MRGpB patients had a previous biopsy vs. five (7.1%) TRUS-SB patients (p<0.0001).
 The number of patients diagnosed with clinically significant and non-significant disease was similar for both groups.
 High-risk disease was more prevalent in the TRUS-SB group (22.4% vs. 4.9%, p<0.01).